bkesari1998/ProbRob/README.md

 ### im_read.py
 This node is used to test the turtlebot's camera.
 It subscribes to the camera and outputs the header of the image it recieves.
 This node also operates at a frequency of 1 Hz.

+Additionally, the urdf files for the environment are also in the environent.